Who can get it and how much you get, plus how to claim

 - Personal pension: If it comes out of your after-tax ('net') pay, for example if you have a personal pension, you can deduct more – £100 for every £80 you pay in if you pay tax at 20%, and £133 for every £80 you pay in if you pay tax at 40%.

 Peter earns £52,000 a year, but 7% of his pre-tax income (£3,640) is used to make pension contributions.
 To see if Peter needs to pay the tax charge, we need to deduct £3,640 from his actual salary – leaving £48,360.
 In this case, Peter's pension contributions take him below the threshold, so he won't need to pay the tax charge.

 If Peter wasn't making any pension contributions, he'd have to pay the charge, as his before-tax income would be over the threshold.

-If you or your partner has an income of £60,000 or more, it's still worthwhile filling in the child benefit form and registering your entitlement – even if you opt out of actually receiving the benefit itself.
-Doing so has several advantages:
+If you or your partner have an income of £60,000 or more, it's still worthwhile filling in the Child Benefit form and registering your entitlement – even if you opt out of actually receiving the benefit itself.
+Doing so has a couple of advantages:

-- You'll get national insurance credits, which count towards your state pension.
-You need 30 years' worth of national insurance credits to receive the full state pension, so this is especially important if one of you is a non-earner or makes less than £166 a week (which is when you'd start to pay national insurance contributions).
-HMRC reckons 200,000 parents are losing out in this way because their partner with a higher income, not them, is registered for child benefit.
+- You'll get national insurance (NI) credits, which count towards your state pension.
+Most need at least 35 years' worth of NI credits to receive the full state pension, so this is especially important if one of you is a non-earner or makes less than £123 a week (which is how much you need to earn to qualify for automatic NI credits).

-- It will ensure your child is registered to receive a national insurance number shortly before they turn 16.
+- It will ensure your child is registered to receive a NI number shortly before they turn 16.

 - Your child is up to six months old